| The

 It also becomes clear that resolution will be extremely difficult,

 whether on a world scale, or a business-negotiating table.
+Send

 us your feedback@ibc-mail.com